Introduction

 StringUtil#isMoreThanOrEqualTo - checks whether the job offer has a

-offer that is higher than thecandidate
+salaryoffer that is higher than thecandidate's expectedsalary.

-Entering a prefix that is not recognized will throw a command exception. |
+| Entering a prefix that is not recognized will throw a command exception. |

-The finding of all three entities (Candidate, Company, JobOffer) follow the same mechanism. |
+| The finding of all three entities (Candidate, Company, JobOffer) follow the same mechanism. |

 An example usage scenario and how the find mechanism behaves at each step is shown below.